keis/base58/README.md

 Base58 and Base58Check implementation compatible with what is used by the bitcoin network.
 Any other alternative alphabet (like the Ripple one) can be used.

+Starting from version 2.0.0 **python2 is no longer supported** the 1.x series will remain supported but no new features will be added.

 ## Command line usage